-Qualifying students may submit a Christian Life & Worship Credit Reduction Application to the Chapel Office.
-Forms are located on-line and must be submitted by the third week of classes each semester.
+Qualifying students may submit a Chapel Credit Reduction Application to the Chapel Office.
+Forms are located online and must be submitted by the third week of classes each semester.
 See form for more information.

 Percent reduced is based on how many times per week students have approved conflicts with Monday, Wednesday, and Friday gatherings at 10:25 a.m.
 We are unable to approve reductions for on/off-campus employment or personal internships.
 A new application must be submitted for each semester.